mwesthues/bwUniCluster/README.md

 Fore more information visit http://www.bwhpc-c5.de/wiki/index.php/BwUniCluster_Hardware_and_Architecture#File_Systems

 ## Mounting Remote File Systems
 Mounting remote file systems on the local system can alleviate some of the problems you may find when moving files between the bwUniCluster and your local hard drive.
-For *\*Unix* like systems, this procedure is quite easy and can be achieved with via the following steps:
+For *Unix* like systems, this procedure is quite easy and can be achieved with via the following steps **from your local machine**:

 ```
 # Create a local directory in your home directory to mount the remote file system.